 BY: DIANE PELLICONE

 - Write your story.
 On the back of your postcard, write down a museum or gallery experience you would like to share with the arts and culture community.
-Your postcard can be handmade or purchased, it is up to you!
+Your postcard can be handmade, purchased, decorated… it’s really up to you!

 - Mail your postcard.
 Please address your postcard to the following address:

-- That’s it!
-Postcards will be collected by GOEMP Committee members and forwarded to our participating session panelists.
+That’s it!
+Postcards will be collected, read, and forwarded to our participating session panelists as we approach Conference.
+Some may also be selected for our Instagram account.
 Again, all postcards will be treated with respect and anonymity.